6SN7SE with HeadFi: Inspire by Dennis Had IHA-1 Dragon Version – ‘The tubes are magnificent.’

 We contracted tube factory made the special batch for us.
 We screen all tubes by our QC standards, not factory’s QC, and then further graded them to ‘low noise Grade A’ and ‘driver grade B’.
 For those not passing these two grades by our QC standard (about 53%), we instructed factory to destroy them (this we cannot verify if done or not, or these sub-grade tubes flew out of back door to some other vendors).

-All our ‘Treasure Globe 6SN7-SE’ (GF Limited special Edition) tubes have front Chinese calligraphic logo of ‘Treasure’, plus a back printed line of ‘GF Special Edition’.
-They are only sold from THIS website, not any other vendors directly or indirectly.
+All our ‘Treasure Globe 6SN7-SE’ (GF-Select Special Edition) tubes are only sold from THIS website, not any other vendors directly or indirectly.
 Whoever claim they sourced the tubes from us and of same quality, it’s NOT true.

 Psvane itself has launched 6SN7SE (clear glass globe shape, with white ceramic base), and 6SN7BE (blue glass globe shape, with white ceramic base).
 Both are offered under ‘HIFI series’ as varieties to entry to mid level 6SN7.
 These are NOT the same tube as our ‘Treasure Globe 6SN7-SE’ (GF Limited special Edition).
 Other tube factories in China may also offer globe shaped 6SN7 and call it ‘6SN7SE’ – they are NOT the same as our offering and have no relations to us either.